oceanprotocol-archive/OEPs/13/README.md

 ![Retrieve info of an Actor](images/ACT.002.png "ACT.002")

 In the [above diagram](diagrams/ACT.002.md), the retrieval of the Actor information state is related with the AGENT and the KEEPER::Decentralized VM.
-No information is read from Ocean DB.
+No information is read from Ocean DB unless an Ocean DB interface implementation being provided.
 This functionality involves the following implementations:

 #### Ocean Agent API